Constellation Field

 Constellation Field is a baseball park located in Sugar Land, Texas.
 It is the home of the Sugar Land Space Cowboys of the Pacific Coast League, who began play in 2012 as the Sugar Land Skeeters.
 The park also has the ability to host rugby union, American football, soccer, lacrosse, and cheerleading competitions, as well as concerts.
 Constellation Field has a capacity of 7,500 spectators for baseball games, and 9,500 spectators for concerts.

 History

 In December 2010, StarTex Power—a Houston-based power company—bought the naming rights for the ballpark from the team and the City of Sugar Land.
 In December 2011, the ballpark's name was changed to Constellation Field after the merger of StarTex Power and Constellation Energy.

 Constellation Field opened on April 26, 2012 when the Sugar Land Skeeters hosted the York Revolution.

 Concerts

 The ballpark has held various concerts in its history.
 On October 19, 2012, REO Speedwagon and Night Ranger used Constellation Field as a venue, and the following day ZZ Top and Kenny Wayne Shepherd did the same.

 On October 9, 2015, Constellation Field hosted "Country at the Ballpark" with Chris Young, Eli Young Band, and Cassadee Pope.

 College baseball

-Constellation Field hosted the 2013, 2015, and 2016 Southland Conference baseball tournament.
+Constellation Field hosted the Southland Conference baseball tournament in 2013 and annually from 2015-2019.